Faucet

 Ensuring clean, safe drinking water

 Nitrogen-based fertilizers are used by farmers to increase crop yields and are a vital component of a successful farming operation.
-However, in 2007 when high nitrate levels began showing up in wells across Minnesota, communities around the state wanted to protect drinking water from nitrate pollution.
-Solutions were expensive.
+However, high levels of nitrates in drinking water can lead to dangerous and sometimes deadly health effects.
+In the early 2000s, when high nitrate levels began showing up in wells across Minnesota, communities around the state wanted to protect their drinking water from nitrate pollution, but solutions were expensive.

 Child drinks water

-The Groundwater Protection Rule would reduce high nitrate levels within vulnerable drinking water supply areas.
+The Groundwater Protection Rule reduces nitrate levels in vulnerable drinking water supply areas.

-The Groundwater Protection Rule would positively impact water resources and save farmers money by limiting fertilizer over-use.
+The Groundwater Protection Rule positively impacts water resources and saves farmers money by limiting fertilizer over-use.

-Despite the well-thought-out process of drafting this rule, the drastic need for action and Minnesotans’ overwhelming desire to have safe and clean drinking water, some lawmakers threatened to undermine this rule and the efforts to protect our groundwater resources.
-Several bills were introduced to prevent the MDA from adopting the Groundwater Protection Rule.
+Despite the carefully considered process of drafting this rule, the drastic need for action, and Minnesotans’ overwhelming desire for safe and clean drinking water, some lawmakers threatened to undermine this rule and the efforts to protect our groundwater resources, introducing bills to prevent the MDA from adopting the Rule.

-Conservation Minnesota, in partnership with several other organizations, worked in opposition to these bills with digital campaigns, written comments, testimony at public hearings, and support from our field team.
-Minnesotans expressed their opinions about the proposed Groundwater Protection Rule to the MDA.
+Together with several other organizations, Conservation Minnesota worked in opposition to these bills with digital campaigns, written comments, testimony at public hearings, and support from our field team.
+Minnesotans from across the state expressed their opinions to the MDA about the proposed Groundwater Protection Rule.